A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Introduction

 There have been several attempts to define Gaussian processes on metric graphs.
-An early example of these can be found in \cite{hoef2006spatial} which studied Gaussian processes specifically designed for river networks.
-More recently, \cite{anderes2020isotropic} defined Gaussian processes with valid isotropic covariance functions for graphs with Euclidean edges.
-Their approach has later been extended to spatio-temporal models \citep{Porcu2023spatiotemporal, FilosiPorcu2023generalized} and log-Gaussian Cox processes \citep{Moller2024lgcps}.
-However, the restriction to have Euclidean edges, for example, excludes graphs where multiple edges connect the same two vertices and can be rather restrictive for real applications.
-One instance where this is evident is the application we will present later, which is defined on a graph that does not have Euclidean edges (see Figure~\ref{replicate14}).
-Other drawbacks of these models are that they cannot be used to model differentiable processes (which thus is a restriction to our first requirement of allowing for difference smoothness), and they are by construction isotropic and can therefore not model non-stationarity.

-Other attempts to define Gaussian processes for data on metric graphs can be found in \citet{borovitskiy2021matern} and \citet{sanz2022spde}, where both used models based on the so-called graph Laplacian.
-However, contrary to the Gaussian processes proposed by \citet{anderes2020isotropic}, these processes are defined only on the vertices.
+An early example of these can be found in \cite{VerHoef2006Spatial} which studied Gaussian processes designed for river networks.
+More recently, \cite{Anderes2020Isotropic} defined Gaussian processes with valid isotropic covariance functions for graphs with Euclidean edges.
+Their approach has later been extended to spatio-temporal models \citep{Porcu2023Stationary, Filosi2023Temporally} and log-Gaussian Cox processes \citep{Moller2024Cox}.
+However, the restriction to have Euclidean edges, for example, excludes graphs where multiple edges connect the same two vertices and can be rather restrictive for applications.
+An example where this is evident is the application we will present later, which is defined on a graph that does not have Euclidean edges (see Figure~\ref{replicate14}).
+Other drawbacks of these models are that they cannot be used to model differentiable processes (which thus is a restriction to our first requirement), and they are by construction isotropic and can therefore not model non-stationarity.
+Other attempts to define Gaussian processes for data on metric graphs can be found in \citet{Borovitskiy2021Matern} and \citet{SanzAlonso2022TheSPDE}, where both used models based on the so-called graph Laplacian.
+However, contrary to the processes proposed by \citet{Anderes2020Isotropic}, these are defined only on the vertices.